ms/buildtogether.tech/src/errors/index.md

 index 3 out of range
 ```

 So where do exceptions come from?
-The answer is that programmers can [% i "exception!raise" "raise exception" %][% g raise_exception %]raise[% /g %][% /i %] them
+The answer is that programmers can [% i "exception!raise" "raise exception" %][% g raise_exception "raise" %][% /i %] them
 explicitly:

 ```py